sylhare/Java/readme.md

 - The Java Archiving Tool - **jar**
 - the Java Debugging Tool  - **jdb**

-When installing the JDK, don't forget to add the JAVA_HOME (path to the JRE - Java Runtime Environment) as an environment variable.
+When installing the JDK, don't forget to add the JAVA_HOME (path to the JDK and JRE - Java Runtime Environment) as an environment variable.
+I have added `setPathJava.bat` script to update the JAVA_HOME.
+The path variable is only change for the current cmd session.
+(Need to update the key registry to make it definitive).

 ### Get an IDE
 IDE for Integrated Development Environments. </br>